-The Company supports the objective of preventing armed groups in the Covered Countries from benefitting from the sourcing of Conflict Minerals from that region.
+The Company supports the objective of preventing armed groups in the Covered Countries from benefiting from the sourcing of Conflict Minerals from that region.
 We are committed to responsible sourcing of materials for our products, including the sourcing of Conflict Minerals, and we expect that our suppliers are likewise committed to responsible sourcing.
 We expect our suppliers to take steps to determine if their products contain Conflict Minerals and if so, implement supply chain due diligence processes to identify sources of these minerals and support efforts to eradicate the use of Conflict Minerals which directly or indirectly finance or benefit armed groups in the Covered Countries.
-Accordingly, we intend to take the following steps to further mitigate the risk that the 3TG in our products finance or benefit armed groups in the Covered Countries:
+Accordingly, we intend to continue to take the following steps to further mitigate the risk that the 3TG in our products finance or benefit armed groups in the Covered Countries:

-- Continue to assess the presence of 3TG in our supply chain, - Identify indirect component suppliers that have well-established Conflict Minerals programs, - Continue to compare RCOI results to information collected via independent conflict-free smelter validation programs such as the CFSI's Conflict-Free Smelter Program, and contact SORs identified through the RCOI process to request their participation in obtaining a "conflict-free" designation from an industry program such as the CFSI's Conflict-Free Smelter Program, and - Continue to conduct ongoing communication and training with suppliers and relevant employees related to the responsibilities and expectations of the Company's Conflict Minerals Policy.
+- Continue to assess the presence of 3TG in our supply chain, - Continue to identify indirect component suppliers that have well-established Conflict Minerals programs, - Continue to compare RCOI results to information collected via independent conflict-free smelter validation programs such as the RMAP, and contact SORs identified through the RCOI process to request their participation in obtaining a "conflict-free" designation from an industry program such as the RMAP, and - Continue to conduct ongoing communication and training with suppliers and relevant employees related to the responsibilities and expectations of the Company's Conflict Minerals Policy.